 ^{}Prerequisites and corequisites required.
 See course descriptions.
 Courses must be taken in sequence.

-PHRA 1309 can be taken prior to acceptance in the program (offered in spring semesters).
-PHRA 1301 can be taken prior to acceptance in the program (offered in Summer II).
+^{}PHRA 1309 can be taken prior tp acceptance in the program (offered in spring semesters).

 ^{}Students must be 18 years of age or older by September 1 to participate in the PHRA practicum rotations.